112th Territorial Defense Brigade (Ukraine): Formation

 In Spring 2018 the brigade was formed in Kyiv.
 Lieutenant Colonel Bilosvit Mykola became its first commander.
-Brigade needed a core of regular soldiers and 4,000 reservists aged 40–55 year old.
+The brigade needed a core of regular soldiers and 4,000 reservists aged 40–55 year old.
 By November only 4.5% of needed contracts were signed with 30% needed by the end of the year.
 By the end of 2019 all 100% of positions needed to be filled.
 From 11 to 15 June a rifle company of the 127th Territorial Defense Battalion held training exercises for reservists in Desnianskyi District.
-During 14-15 December 2018 a training exercise for officers of headquarters and battalions was held, where they planned defending Kyiv.
+During 14–15 December 2018 a training exercise for officers of headquarters and battalions was held, where they planned defending Kyiv.
 6 larger districts of Kyiv had their own battalions, while the remaining 4 formed other units.

-During 14-19 April 2019 another larger scale training exercise for officers of headquarters and battalions was held, where they planned defending Kyiv.
+During 14–19 April 2019 another larger scale training exercise for officers of headquarters and battalions was held, where they planned defending Kyiv.
 This exercise included more reserve officers.

 On 13 March 2021 Kyiv Mayor Vitali Klitschko with his deputies took part in a training exercise at the Desna training center.

-On 18 May 2021 only 300 reservists had signed contracts with the Brigade.
-Over 3,000 were needed to fully staff brigade.
+On 18 May 2021, only 300 reservists had signed contracts with the brigade.
+Over 3,000 were needed to fully staff the unit.
 By October that number increased to 350 contract soldiers and close to 4,000 overall.
 On 21 December another exercise took place and a number of 5,000 soldiers was announced.
 With a battalion being formed in every district.

-On 7 February 2022 Brigade already had 9 battalions and held large exercise with all of them.
+By 7 February 2022, the brigade had nine battalions and held a large exercise with all of them.